 This popular warm-up approach gets all the joints moving one at a time, then all together, taking the body through progressive movements that loosen and stretch your muscles.
 Classic dynamic moves include walking lunges, toe touches, and high knees.

 For endurance or cardio routines, research shows a dynamic approach, including dynamic stretching—active range of motion movements that tend to be similar to what you'll do in your workout, can improve performance.
-A review of the acute effects of static and dynamic stretching on performance.
-Behm DG, Chaouachi A. European journal of applied physiology, 2011, Mar.;111(11):1439-6327.
 Some experts even suggest performing a few short intervals of the planned exercise at a lower intensity (for example: brisk walking before running, or bodyweight squats before adding weight).

 Your Action Plan